kailash-manasarovar/statement/docs/timeline/2023/july.md

 - After receiving this letter, Concha makes no response to me at all.
 - Her silence speaks a thousand words.
-- I WhatsApp Concha briefly when I'm being [cyber-stacked and attacked online at the end of August in France](august.md#the-hackers-reveal-themselves).
+- I WhatsApp Concha briefly when I'm being [cyber-stalked and attacked online at the end of August in France](august.md#the-hackers-reveal-themselves).
 - I tell her that I found out they have hacked me, and that I'm scared.
 - I ask her if she thinks these people are dangerous?
 - She says she doesn't think so.